-A brilliant statement that I found somewhere, I don't remember where, for me sums up a realization that can start something new, and it goes "Sometimes we have to give up the hope for a better past".
-Its about acceptance and drawing a straight line in the sand... easier said than done but that would be the work we do together.
-Whatever the problem is, it's my belief that it is you who has the answer, we just have to find it.
+A brilliant statement that I found somewhere, I don't remember where, for me sums up a realisation that can start something new, and it goes "Sometimes we have to give up the hope of a better past".
+Its about acceptance and drawing a line in the sand... easier said than done, but that would be the work we do together.
+Whatever the problem is, it's you who has the answer, we just have to find it.

 I think that counselling should be pretty informal as far as possible without compromising the quality of the service, I'm on the BACP register and all those excellent safeguards are in place in my work.
 I always think that an initial phone call is the best place to start and to decide if we should set up an assessment session; there is no obligation, it helps us find out that we speak the same language and have some connection to work with.
 Its not an interrogation but a chat undertaken on your terms.

 So please either call me direct or email and we can set something up.
 I hope what I've said here helps but it costs nothing to ask a question or two if you want to.